Welcome to Marek Landscaping, LLC

 Outside of work, Mike enjoys freediving, surfing, paddling, skiing, hockey, hunting, fishing, inventing, tinkering, cooking, and camping.
 These activities are all the better with his two kids Otto and Ali.

-Operations Manager and Restoration Ecologist
+Project Manager and Office Ecologist

 Amber joined Marek Landscaping as a project coordinator after spending many years in various roles in the cycling industry.
 She has recently earned a bachelor’s degree in environmental management, in addition to an associate degree in business administration.
 She has a special interest in conservation, wildlife ecology, and forestry, and regularly seeks out additional education opportunities on these subjects.
-As the project coordinator, Amber enjoys supporting the variety of projects that Marek Landscaping takes on and learning as much as possible along the way.
+As project coordinator, Amber enjoys supporting the variety of projects that Marek Landscaping takes on and learning as much as possible along the way.

 Outside of work, she prefers to spend as much time outside as possible, and is obsessed with fishing, hiking, camping, and racing cyclocross.
 If she must be indoors, you’ll likely find her reading, baking, or crocheting, waiting for the sun to shine!